liftupvn/blueengine-docs/tutorials/get_started.md

 # Getting started: Hello world engine!

-This doc describes how to use the BlueEngine SDK to develop a simple Serverless engine, and deploy it to the BlueEdge system.
+This doc describes how to create a super simple engine with the BlueEngine SDK, and call it with a simple API.
+With the knowledge provided, you can easily create much bigger AI engines and deploy it to the cloud in no time :D

 ## Setup